 - Tips for selling knits at trunk shows, holiday craft fairs, and Etsy

 - My self-published patterns

-I’m Karen Catlin, an executive in the software industry, a busy wife and mom of two teenagers, and an avid knitter.
-Like many people, I am happily addicted to knitting.
-I find time to knit every day, while watching my children play sports, waiting for a pot of water to boil for dinner, or enjoying a show on TV.
-The most surprising place I have knitted is on the exercise bike at the gym.
+I’m Karen Catlin, an advocate for women who work in the tech industry, a happy mom & wife, and an avid knitter.
+Like many people, I am addicted to knitting.
+My goal is to knit and get exercise every day, although usually not at the same time.
+That said, I have knitted on the exercise bike at the gym.
 I told you I was addicted!